-OHIO STANDARDS WATERFORD DIGITAL RESOURCES WATERFORD TEACHER RESOURCES PRE-MATH-KINDERGARTEN COUNTING AND CARDINALITY Know number names and count the e sequence K.CC.1 Count to 100 by ones and by tens.
+WASHINGTON STANDARDS WATERFORD DIGITAL RESOURCES WATERFORD TEACHER RESOURCES KINDERGARTEN COUNTING AND CARDINALITY Know number names and count the e sequence K.CC.1 Count to 100 by ones and by tens.
 Number Songs Counting Songs Math Books (See titles at end of document.)
-Number Counting Order Numbers Number Instruction Skip Counting Counting Puzzle Count to 100 by ones and tens.pdf: Count to 100 by ones and tens.
-Missing Numbers Count On By 1 Numbers 1-5 Numbers 6-10 Count By 10s Numbers 60-69 I Can Count to 100 K.CC.2 Count forward within 100 beginning from a given number other than 1.
+Number Counting Order Numbers Number Recognition and Sense Number Instruction Skip Counting Counting Puzzle Count to 100 by ones and tens.pdf: Count to 100 by ones and tens.
+Missing Numbers Count On By 1 Numbers 1-5 Numbers 6-10 Math Newsletters Count By 10s Numbers 60-69 I Can Count to 100 K.CC.2 Count forward beginning from a given number within the known sequence (instead of having to begin at 1).
 Count On Counting Songs (See titles at end of document.)
-Counting Puzzle Dot-to-Dot Counting forward.pdf: Count forward beginning with given number within the known sequence.
-Let's Count On Toss and Count Count On by 1 Flashcards K.CC.3 Write numerals from 0 to 20.
+Counting Puzzle Dot-to-Dot Counting forward.pdf: Count forward beginning with a given number within the known sequence.
+Let's Count On Toss and Count Count On by 1 Math Newsletter: Count On Flashcards K.CC.3 Write numbers from 0 to 20.
 Represent a number of objects with a written numeral 0-20 (with 0 representing a count of no objects).
 Math Books Counting Songs Number Songs (See titles at end of document.)
-Number Counting Number Instruction Counting Puzzle Writing from 0 to 20.pdf: Write numbers from 0 to 20 Represent a number of objects with a written numera Numbers Practice: 1-20 Numbers 1-5 Add groups Count on by 1 Number Writing Practice: 0-20
+Number Counting Number Instruction Number Recognition and Sense Counting Puzzle Writing from 0 to 20.pdf: Write numbers from 0 to 20.
+Represent a number of objects with a written numeral.
+Numbers Practice: 1-20 (one per number) Numbers 1-5 Add groups Count on by 1 Number Writing Practice: 0-20 (one per number)